 Corporate trainers and professional speakers fall into this category as well.
 No matter where your teaching talents lie, a well-written and well-designed website can give you the global exposure you need to take your coaching/consulting business to the next level.

 One of the reasons many coaches choose to work with a professional copywriter is to succeed with SEO.
 SEO stands for Search Engine Optimization.
-If you want people to find your website, you need to write your content in a way that Google will favor your site in search results.
+If you want people to find your website, you need to write your content in a way that allows Google to favor your site in search results.

 A professional copywriter knows what factors Google and other search engines consider when determining the rank for a site.
 You can get on that first or second page with the right content.
 And that’s the type of free advertising that could make your business an awe-inspiring success.